Oxoglutarate dehydrogenase complex

-The oxoglutarate dehydrogenase complex (OGDC) or α-ketoglutarate dehydrogenase complex is an enzyme complex, most commonly known for its role in the citric acid cycle.
+The oxoglutarate dehydrogenase complex (OGDC) or α-ketoglutarate dehydrogenase complex is a mitochondrial multienzyme complex, most commonly known for its role in the citric acid cycle.
+It belongs to the 2-oxoacid dehydrogenase complex family.

 Units

 Much like pyruvate dehydrogenase complex (PDC), this enzyme forms a complex composed of three components:

-Three classes of these multienzyme complexes have been characterized: one specific for pyruvate, a second specific for 2-oxoglutarate, and a third specific for branched-chain α-keto acids.
-The oxoglutarate dehydrogenase complex has the same subunit structure and thus uses the same coenzymes as the pyruvate dehydrogenase complex and the branched-chain alpha-keto acid dehydrogenase complex (TTP, CoA, lipoate, FAD and NAD).
-Only the E3 subunit is shared in common between the three enzymes.
+Four members of these multienzyme complexes have been characterized: one specific for pyruvate, a second specific for 2-oxoglutarate, a third specific for 2-oxoadipate, and a fourth specific for branched-chain α-keto acids.
+The oxoglutarate dehydrogenase complex has the same subunit structure and thus uses the same cofactors (TPP, CoA, lipoate, FAD and NAD) as: